-Import Requirement for Third-Country Food Products Coming from the United States re-exported or transshipped product.
-Therefore, the shipment must be accompanied by the photocopy of the sanitary or phytosanitary certificates from the countries of origin.
-This requirement also applies for sanitary registration of the third-country food products.
-The special regulations for U.S. food product registration are not applicable.
+Import Requirement for Third-Country Food Products Coming from the United States

+Third-country food products coming from the United States to Panama are considered by AUPSA as a re-exported or transshipped product.
+Therefore, the shipment must be accompanied by the photocopy of the sanitary or phytosanitary certificates from the country(ies) of origin.
+This requirement also applies for sanitary registration of third-country food products.
+The streamlined regulations for U.S. food product registration are not applicable.